 Catastrophic plans offer benefits for basic services and major illness or injury.
 They protect you from the cost of a major accident or illness.
 These plans do not have good coverage for people with health problems who need regular care or tests.
 You can only buy a catastrophic plan if you are under age 30 or can prove you cannot afford health coverage.
 The monthly premiums are low, but the deductibles for these plans are quite high.
 As an individual, your deductible may be about $6,000.
 You will need to pay the high deductible before the insurance starts paying.

 AHIP Foundation.
-A Consumer Guide to Understanding Health Plan Networks. www.ahipfoundation.org/Consumer-Guide-English-Version.html.
+A consumer guide to understanding health plan networks. speier.house.gov/sites/speier.house.gov/files/ahip-interactive-consumer-guide-compressed.pdf.
 Accessed October 19, 2016.

 Review Date 9/3/2016